-Similar to Patagonia, Salomon, and The North Face, Arc’teryx uses mostly nylon and polyester for their outdoor garments.
+Like Patagonia, Salomon, and The North Face, Arc’teryx uses nylon and polyester for their outdoor garments.
 To make their products water-resistant, they use the already-mentioned Gore-Tex.
 In addition, the company is quite famous for its AC2 technology, typically found in its backpacks.

 This company’s Jackets and accessories come at varying prices – some are more expensive than others.
-Truth be told, Arc’teryx certainly isn’t among the most budget-friendly brands that you can find.
-A lot of their designs come at prices of around $200 and more.
+Arc’teryx certainly isn’t among the most budget-friendly brands that you can find.
+Many of their designs come at around $200 and more.

-However, all of their garments are absolutely worth the price – their design, performance, and extra features are really hard to match.
+However, all their garments are worth the price – their design, performance, and extra features are hard to match.

 Arc’teryx Thorium AR Jacket

 From the popular Gamma MX to the versatile Atom LT model, Arc’teryx offers dozens of high-end jackets.
 That’s precisely why it was so hard to choose and analyze just three of them.
-The first model we’ll be taking a look at is Thorium AR, a model that works well for both technical and everyday use.
+The first model I’ll be taking a look at is Thorium AR, a model that works well for both technical and everyday use.

 For insulation, this jacket uses 750-fill power goose down.
-As you probably already know, this type of insulation is more than capable of providing sufficient warmth and comfort in cold and wet conditions.
+As you probably already know, this type of insulation can provide sufficient warmth and comfort in cold and wet conditions.
 The model also uses a bit of synthetic insulation (mostly at the hood), taking the best from both worlds.

 This jacket works best when it’s used as an outer layer, as its 30-denier face fabric sports a DWR coating.
 In terms of pockets, Thorium AR features a chest pocket with a stuff sack and two hand pockets.
 The model provides a very comfortable fit – its silky-smooth interior feels great on the skin.

-All in all, this model is undoubtedly among the best Arcteryx jackets and is suitable for all types of outdoor activities – from trekking to rock climbing.
+This model is undoubtedly among the best Arcteryx jackets and is suitable for all outdoor activities – trekking and rock climbing.

 Arc’teryx Beta SL Hybrid Jacket